-

 Research shows that the younger years are the optimal period for children to learn a second language.
 Before age 10, a child can acquire native language proficiency for accent, grammar and comprehension (Virginia Collier, 1992).

 Students will receive literacy instruction in both English and Spanish.
-Social Studies will be taught in English, and Math and Science will be taught in Spanish.
-A cognate and word study will be embedded into units of study so that the students can make cross linguistic connections and be able to demonstrate their learning in both of their languages.
+Math will be taught in Spanish.
+Bridging lessons will be embedded into units of study and during a language block, so that the students can make cross-linguistic connections and be able to demonstrate their learning in both of their languages across content.

 What curriculum will be utilized by the Dual Language program?

-Students in the Dual Language program will be instructed on the Illinois State Standards including the Illinois spanish language arts standards.
-Dual Language students will receive literacy instruction in both Spanish and English.
+Students in the Dual Language program will be instructed on the Illinois State Standards, including the Illinois Spanish Language Arts Standards.
+Dual Language students will receive literacy instruction in both English and Spanish.

 Due to language learning, Dual Language students process learning at different rates.
 This does NOT mean they are behind.
-It simply means they meet linguistic and academic targets differently than monolingual students.
+It simply means they meet linguistic and academic targets differently and at a different pace than monolingual students.

 Can I change my mind after my child has begun the program and have them removed from the Dual Language program?

-We follow best practice research and do not recommend removing children from the program once they have begun.
+We follow best practice and research.
+We do not recommend removing students from the program once they have begun.
 Learning a language is a long-term commitment, and space is very limited within the program.
-We ask that once children are enrolled in the program that they remain in the program for the duration of their elementary years.
+We ask that once students are enrolled in the program that they remain in the program for the duration of their elementary years.

 What can I do as a parent to get involved in the Dual Language program?